darasus/ai-blog/content/go-language-for-system-programming.md

   means that Go is also relatively easy to scale up, which is another important factor.
 Go’s focus on high performance is a major reason why it’�s a good fit for systems programming.
+intro: >-
+  Even though software engineers may not think about it, almost every app on your phone, tablet, or laptop runs on an operating system.
+Everything from your camera to the apps you use to chat with friends requires software code that’s specifically designed for the operating system and its particular hardware architecture.
+These operating systems are often called “system programming languages” because they have a singular focus on the underlying system rather than end user applications.

+  If you look at any list of popular programming languages, you’ll see that Go is pretty uncommon - especially as a primary language used by system programmers and developers.
+However, there’s also been a lot of talk recently about how Go has become an excellent choice for projects that require intensive performance and tight memory usage.
+If you're interested in learning more about why this might be the case, read on to learn why Go is a good fit for system programming projects.
 ---

 ## Why is Go good for system programming?